 Some of them do work at home but there are office spaces open for freelancers now, too.

-This type of office is a cowork space.
+This type of office is a coworking space.
 It allows individuals to come in, access Wi-Fi and other amenities.
-It’s a lucrative business if you want to target today’s working demographic.
+It is a lucrative business if you want to target today’s working demographic.

 If you are looking to get into the coworking space industry, read on.
-We’ve got some tips for how you can start a coworking space.
+We have got 6 terrific tips for how you can start a coworking space.

 1. Reasonable Research

 Are you sure about getting into this industry at all?
-The beginning can get costly, especially if you’re building from the ground up.
+The beginning can get costly, especially if you are building from the ground up.
 Significant research is necessary for you to be able to know what to expect.

 Know your target market and the locations where you can get the most clients.
 Your goal is to get a full coworking space.
 Your location should be easy to find, convenient, and accessible.